PHCStanton/QuFLX-v2/.agent-memory/activeContext.md

 ## Current Focus
 **Phase 5: The UI (Frontend Rebuild)**

+Immediate priority: ensure chart candles render at the GUI-selected timeframe (locked to `1m` for now).

 We have successfully refactored the frontend into a modular architecture using React, Zustand, and Lightweight Charts.
 The `DataAnalysis.jsx` monolith has been broken down into focused components (`Sidebar`, `TopBar`, `AssetPanel`, `ChartWorkspace`, `StatsPanel`).

 ## Recent Accomplishments